BiLei121/bilei121.github.io/index.md

 ## Education

-- 2017-2022 &emsp; Ph.D. of Cyber Security.
+- 2017-2022 &emsp; Ph.D. of Cyber Security
   - University of Chinese Academy of Sciences
+  - Supervisor: Kunpeng Wang, Xianhui Lu
-- 2014-2017 &emsp; Master of Computer Technology.
+- 2014-2017 &emsp; Master of Computer Technology
   - University of Chinese Academy of Sciences
+  - Supervisor: Kunpeng Wang
-- 2009-2013 &emsp; Bachelor of Information and Computing Science.
+- 2009-2013 &emsp; Bachelor of Information and Computing Science
   - Chengdu University of Technology

 ## Contact